GUARDIANS-infrastructure/Project3D-artefacts/REMS_epics/REMS01-aai_integration.md

 - [ ] Researcher from an AAF member organisation can log onto REMS via AAF AAI solution.
 - [ ] Researcher from an organisation not AAF member can log onto REMS via AAF AAI.
-- [ ] Admin can login to REMS admin portal and set up an OIDC client.
+- [ ] Admin can login to the AAF AAI admin portal and set up an OIDC client for REMS.
-- [ ] Admin can login to REMS admin portal and manage users connecting to the service.
+- [ ] Admin can login to the AAF AAI admin portal and manage users connecting to the service.